maxwellkimutai/gallery-app/README.md

-# Blog
+# Gallery App
-#### This is an application that allows a writer to publish blog posts, October 14, 2018
+#### This is an application that allows the administrator to publish images, November 5, 2018
 #### By **Maxwell Kimutai**
 ## Description
 This is an application that allows the admin to upload photo to a database.
 The photos are then displayed to users on the website based on category and location.